Knorsker/Knorsker.github.io/index.markdown

 __Data (II)__\
 When analyzing the usage of bikes within Copenhagen, we will be using numerous datasets.
-The datasets we are using include bike count data, bike stands data, population data, and geoplot data for each city part.
+The datasets we are using include bike count data, bike stands data, population data, and geoplot data for each of the districts in Copenhagen.
 All datasets are provided by *opendata.dk*, except for population data, which is gathered from *the City of Copenhagen Statbank*.

 The dataset containing bike counts spans 10 different years, from 2005 to 2014.
 This data is collected by counters placed on different bike roads within Copenhagen city.
-The number of bike roads counted varies over the years, as shown in Table 1, which provides an overview of the number of bike roads the data is collected from.
+The number of bike roads counted varies over the years, as shown in *Table 1*, which provides an overview of the number of bike roads the data is collected from.
 This variation is important to take into account when using the data for analysis.

 |Year| 2005 | 2006 | 2007 | 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 |